cawoodm/powowshell/README.md

 * `pow clean <path to pipeline directory>`: Delete a compiled pipeline (i.e. all .ps1 files and the trace\ subdirectory)
 * `pow verify <path to pipeline directory>`: Verify a pipeline by running it in PowerShell's "dry run" (-WhatIf) mode
 * `pow run <path to pipeline directory>`: Run a pipeline
+* `pow run <path to pipeline directory> -Trace -Verbose`: Run a pipeline with verbose output and each step's output logged to trace directory
 * `pow clean <path to pipeline directory>`: Delete a compiled pipeline (i.e. all .ps1 files and the trace\ subdirectory)
 * `pow inspect <path to component .ps1>`: Inspects a component (TODO: validate, check and test component)
 * `pow components <path to components directory>`: List components in a folder